pl2599/Natural-Language-Processing---Spooky-Data/README.md

 3. HPL's 'folk', 'bearded', 'reef', 'brown', and 'attic' are interesting words with high tf-idf.
 4. MWS's 'misery', 'feelings', labours', and 'protector' are words with high tf-idf.
 They are words most associated with emotions and protections.
 MWS also has the most amount of words in the top 30 tf-idfs.

+As we can see, there are certain characteristic words that belong to each author.

 ### Stop Words Dataset

+For the original dataset, we filtered out stop words.
+However, I think it may be useful to look at the commonly used stop words that each author use.
 This is the analysis done on the stop dataset that we created earlier.

 ### Proportion of Words